SIM swap attack

-A SIM swap scam (also known as port-out scam, SIM splitting, simjacking, and SIM swapping) is a type of account takeover fraud that generally targets a weakness in two-factor authentication and two-step verification in which the second factor or step is a text message (SMS) or call placed to a mobile telephone.
+A SIM swap attack (also known as port-out scam, SIM splitting, simjacking, and SIM swapping) is a type of account takeover fraud that generally targets a weakness in two-factor authentication and two-step verification in which the second factor or step is a text message (SMS) or call placed to a mobile telephone.

 Method

 The fraud exploits a mobile phone service provider's ability to seamlessly port a phone number to a device containing a different subscriber identity module (SIM).
 This mobile number portability feature is normally used when a phone is lost or stolen, or a customer is switching service to a new phone.

 The scam begins with a fraudster gathering personal details about the victim, either by use of phishing emails, by buying them from organised criminals, directly socially engineering the victim, or by retrieval from online data breaches.

 Armed with these details, the fraudster contacts the victim's mobile telephone provider.
-The fraudster uses social engineering techniques to convince the telephone company to port the victim's phone number to the fraudster's SIM.
+The fraudster uses social engineering techniques to convince the telephone company employee to port the victim's phone number to the fraudster's SIM.
 This is done, for example, by impersonating the victim using personal details to appear authentic and claiming that they have lost their phone.
+Alternatively, fraudsters bribe telecom employees to port the victim's phone number to a new SIM.
 In some countries, notably India and Nigeria, the fraudster will have to convince the victim to approve the SIM swap by pressing 1.

 Once they have a victim's personal information, attackers commonly impersonate them while contacting technical support services for their telecommunication provider and attempt to convince the employees to switch the victim's phone number to their SIM card.
 In some cases telephone company employees have been bribed by attackers to directly change SIM numbers.
-Attackers have sought out employees of companies including T-Mobile and Verizon through social media or employee directories in attempts to hire them, sometimes promising money in cryptocurrency for each phone number they transferred.
+Attackers have sought out employees of companies including T-Mobile and Verizon through social media or employee directories in attempts to bribe them, sometimes promising money in cryptocurrency for each phone number they transferred.

 Once this happens, the victim's phone will lose connection to the network, and the fraudster will receive all the SMS and voice calls.
 This allows the fraudster to intercept one-time passwords sent via text or telephone calls to the victim's number and thus subvert two-factor authentication methods relying on them.
 Since so many services allow password resets with only access to a recovery phone number, the scam allows criminals to gain access to almost any account tied to the hijacked number.
 This may allow them to directly transfer funds from a bank account, extort the rightful owner, or sell accounts on the black market for further identity theft and fraud.